OpenTermsArchive/engine/docs/doc-contributing-terms.md

 ### Service history

 To keep track of services declarations and filters changes, Open Terms Archive offers a versioning system.
 It is optional and should be added only when needed.
-It works by creating history files for documents declarations and filters, where each entry should be a previous valid declaration or filter function and should have an expiry date.
+It works by creating history files for terms declarations and filters, where each entry should be a previous valid declaration or filter function and should have an expiry date.

-Both for documents and filters history, the expiration date is declared in a property `validUntil`.
+Both for terms and filters history, the expiration date is declared in a property `validUntil`.
 It should be the authored date and time of the last snapshot commit for which the declaration is still valid.

-Documents declarations history files and filters history files can both evolve on their own.
+Terms declarations history files and filters history files can both evolve on their own.
 Having one does not imply to create the other.

 The current (latest) valid declaration has no date and should not appear in the history object: it stays in its own file, just like if there was no history at all.

-#### Document declaration history
+#### Terms declaration history

 Declarations history are stored in a history JSON file with the following name `declarations/$service_id.history.json`.

-The document history contains an object with terms types as properties.
+The terms history contains an object with terms types as properties.
 Each terms type property is an array of history entries.
-Each entry has the same format as a normal document declaration, except there is the **mandatory** extra property `validUntil`.
+Each entry has the same format as a normal terms declaration, except there is the **mandatory** extra property `validUntil`.

 ```json
 {